canada-ca/canada-ca.github.io/_posts/2020-03-02-new-design-system.md

 ## Bringing the vision to reality

+Momentum on the Government of Canada design system is building.
+Since September, we have continued to bring people, ideas and action together to drive progress.

 The Design System Working Group meets every 2 weeks.
-We are making concrete progress toward bringing the Government of Canada Design System vision to reality.
+We are making concrete progress daily toward making the Government of Canada Design System a reality.

 ### Build it with us!